God's Own Country · Living Traditions

 What are the main categories of Kerala folklore?

-Kerala folklore can be broadly explored across four categories: Verbal Folklore (myths, oral traditions, folktales, proverbs), Material Folklore (crafts, attire, architecture, foodways), Social Folklore (ritual performances, festivals, games, martial arts), and Digital Folklore (how traditions evolve in online and digital spaces).
+Kerala folklore can be explored across four categories: Verbal Folklore (myths, oral traditions, folktales, proverbs), Material Folklore (crafts, attire, architecture, foodways), Social Folklore (ritual performances, festivals, games, martial arts), and Digital Folklore (how traditions evolve in online and digital spaces).

 When is the best time to witness Theyyam in Kerala?